robertomoutinho/terraform-aws-ecs-nats/README.md

 # AWS Terraform module which runs NATS Server on AWS Fargate

-This repository contains Terraform infrastructure code which creates NATS Server on ECS Fargate
+This repository contains Terraform infrastructure code which creates NATS Server on ECS Fargate.
+For more information regarding NATS, visit: https://nats.io/

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements